craig-davis/craig-davis.github.io/_posts/2015-08-17-miter-saw-workbench.markdown

   - title: Add ribs to support the saw shelf
     img: /img/posts/miter-saw-workbench/IMG_0363.jpg
     caption: Ribs for supporting the saw shelf
     instruction: These ribs add a little extra support for the shelf that the saw sits on.
 These are attached with glue and pocket screws.
-Note that these can be cut long initially, and then trimmed to fit one the left and right boxes are in place.
+Note that these can be cut long initially, and then trimmed to fit once the left and right boxes are in place.
   - title: Add the shelf
     img: /img/posts/miter-saw-workbench/IMG_0372.jpg
     instruction: After you've added the short supports for the shelf, you can then trim it and put it into place.